This is a scary post to write.

 I thought I was living the dream because I was “travelling forever”.

 But the truth is: I was living the dream because I had the freedom to travel forever if I wanted to.

 And because I also have the freedom to stop.

 I like knowing that full-time travel will always be an option for as long as I continue to work online.
 That makes the decision to stop far less scarier.

 My Life Now

-It’s been six months since I stopped travelling full-time and moved to Portugal.
+It’s been six months since I stopped travelling full-time and decided to base myself in Portugal.
 I’ve never been happier.

 I’ve realised I’m the type of human who needs stability and constants and guarantees.
 Even if it’s just the guarantee that I can leave my routine whenever I feel like it.

 My life is just so much richer now, even though it’s kind of boring some days.
 It’s balanced.
 I have a gym membership and a constant set of friends and a home I can fill with the things I want to buy.
 I no longer have to throw something out if I ever want to buy something new!
 I’m picking up hobbies now, and learning who I am as a person outside of travel.
 I’m learning how to cook for the first time.
 I’m working on my mental health and taking great steps towards finding my anxious-free self again.
 I’ve got a dozen favourite restaurants in my neighbourhood, now, and a local park to sunbathe in.
 I spend half of the year in a beautiful city that’s close to the beach and feels like home whenever I return.

 And when it comes to travel itself?
 I’m still doing so much of it.